How mathematics has shaped modern philosophy

 A: The philosophy of mathematics questions the foundations of mathematics, exploring their nature and relevance in the modern world.

-Q: How did historical figures like Plato and Aristotle contribute to this link?
+Q: How did historical figures like Plato and Aristotle contribute to this connection?

-A: Plato and Aristotle developed ideas about structure and truth, generating a deep interrelation between mathematics and philosophy.
+A: Plato and Aristotle developed ideas regarding structure and truth, creating a profound interrelation between mathematics and philosophy.

 Q: Why can mathematics be considered an independent science according to Kant?

-A: According to Kant, mathematics is the science of magnitude in general, which grants it independence from space and time, highlighting its universal character.
+A: According to Kant, mathematics is the science of quantity in general, granting it independence from space and time, thus highlighting its universal character.